gunez/weatherforecast/README.md

 ### Compile & Run Project

-All gradle commands should be executed under root folder of the project, which contains _build.gradle_ file.
+All gradle commands should be executed under root folder, which contains _build.gradle_ file, of the project.

 **To clean project:** `gradle clean`